hbhutta/bsee/README.md

 2. [X] Enumerate each attraction of each city into an Attraction object
 3. [X] Connect to PostgreSQL database (using psycopg2)
 4. [X] Automate insertion into database
-   1. [ ] Setup environment variable for Google Maps API key in maps.py
+   1. [X] Setup environment variable for Google Maps API key in workers.py

 ### API (Golang, AWS API Gateway, AWS Lambda)
 1. Create a function to get a random attraction from the database